-I have been browsing the internet in the last couple of days, trying to find a site where to play Settlers of Catan online for free.
+I have been browsing the internet, trying to find a site to play Settlers of Catan online for free.

 I was quite particular in my search.
-The following criteria was important:
+The following criteria were important in the review:

-- It does not have to originally licensed.
+- It does not have to be originally licensed.

-- Easy pick up and play.
+- Easy pick-up and play.
 The site would have to be very easy to get into a game.
-That means in-browser-play (no downloads), no extra plug-ins required, very simple and quick register system and quick-to-join lobby system.
+That means in-browser-play (no downloads), no extra plug-ins required, a very simple and quick register system, and a quick-to-join lobby system.
 If I want a game of Catan, then I have to be able to get one in a minute.

-– User interface must be simple but powerful: building and trading has to be done with minimum effort, chat window is a must.
+- The user interface must be simple but powerful: building and trading have to be done with minimum effort, and the chat window is a must.

-- Graphics have to offer a good overview on the board, other players’ cards, resources still left etc. If they are visually stunning on top of that, that is a plus.
+- Graphics have to offer a good overview of the board, other players’ cards, resources still left, etc. If they are visually stunning on top of that, that is a plus.

 - I was looking for the base game.
 Any additional scenarios and expansions are a plus.